 In 2012, a landmark Equal Pay case delivered the verdict that workers now have 6 years (5 years in Scotland) to make an equal pay claim in the High Court (rather than 6 months to an Employment Tribunal).

 A ruling by the Supreme Court at the end of June 2013 has effectively handed women the legal right to demand the same pay as male colleagues doing a different job of ‘equal value’.
 See more details in our new Guide here.

 And in 2014 a major supermarket chain will have action taken against it by over 400 female workers who do in-store jobs (e.g. check out staff) who are comparing their work to warehouse and distribution centre jobs which are male dominated.

-The Act carries provisions to introduce compulsory pay audits for Employers with more than 250 employers from 2013 (if felt legislatively necessary).
+The Act carries provisions to introduce compulsory pay audits for Employers with more than 250 employers and at the end of March 2015 it was announced this will be introduced within a year – more details to follow.
 Public sector bodies with more than 150 employees will be required to report on gender pay (as well as other equality data) by April 2011.

 The Act makes it unlawful for an Employer to prevent or restrict their employees from having a discussion to establish if differences in pay exist that are related to protected characteristics and outlaws pay secrecy clauses in contracts of employment.

 An employer can require their employees to keep pay rates confidential from some people outside the workplace, for example a competitor organisation.